huggingface/blog/audio-datasets.md

 is no restriction to the functions you can apply to your audio dataset.
 You can extend the function `prepare_dataset` to perform much more involved operations, such as data augmentation or noise reduction.
 With 🤗 Datasets, if you can write it in a Python function, you can apply it to your dataset!

-We've taken a step-by-step guide to loading and pre-processing the GigaSpeech dataset.
-However, the GigaSpeech dataset is just one of over 100 audio datasets available through the Hugging Face Hub.
-We can apply everything we've covered for GigaSpeech to any of these other datasets.
-All we have to do is switch the dataset identifier in the `load_dataset` function for the dataset we desire.
-It's that easy!

 ## Streaming Mode: The Silver Bullet